-- 5. Where an instrument appointing the Chairman of the AGM as proxy is submitted by electronic mail, it must be by way of the appointor or his duly authorised attorney or, as the case may be, an officer or duly authorised attorney of a corporation signing the instrument under hand and submitting a scanned copy of the signed instrument by email. - 6.
-Where an instrument appointing the Chairman of the AGM as proxy is signed on behalf of the appointor by an attorney, the letter or power of attorney or a duly certified copy thereof must (failing previous registration with the Company) be lodged with the instrument appointing the Chairman of the AGM as proxy, failing which the instrument may be treated as invalid. - 7.
-The Company shall be entitled to reject the instrument appointing the Chairman of the AGM as proxy if it is incomplete, improperly completed, illegible or where the true intentions of the appointor are not ascertainable from the instructions of the appointor specified in the instrument appointing the Chairman of the AGM as proxy.
-In addition, in the case of members of the Company whose shares are entered against their names in the Depository Register, the Company may reject any instrument appointing the Chairman of the AGM as proxy if such members are not shown to have shares entered against their names in the Depository Register 72 hours before the time appointed for holding the Annual General Meeting as certified by The Central Depository (Pte) Limited to the Company. - 8.
-A Depositor shall not be regarded as a member of the Company entitled to attend the AGM electronically and to appoint the Chairman of the AGM as his proxy to vote thereat unless his name appears on the Depository Register 72 hours before the time set for the AGM.
+- 1. Please insert the total number of shares held by you.
+If you have shares entered against your name in the Depository Register (maintained by The Central Depository (Pte) Limited), you should insert that number of shares.
+If you have shares registered in your name in the Register of Members (maintained by or on behalf of the Company), you should insert that number of shares.
+If you have shares entered against your name in the Depository Register and shares registered in your name in the Register of Members, you should insert the aggregate number of shares entered against your name in the Depository Register and registered in your name in the Register of Members.
+If the number of shares is not inserted, this proxy form shall be deemed to relate to the entire number of ordinary shares in the Company registered in your name(s). - 2.
+This proxy form must be deposited with the Company (i) via post to the Company at the registered office at 541 Orchard Road #16-00 Liat Towers, Singapore 238881 or (ii) by electronic mail to bonvests-agm@ryt-poll.com, and received by the Company not less than seventy-two (72) hours before the time for holding of the AGM. - 3.
+Where the proxy form is submitted by electronic mail, it must be by way of the appointor or his duly authorised attorney or, as the case may be, an officer or duly authorised attorney of a corporation signing the instrument under hand and submitting a scanned copy of the signed proxy form by email. - 4.
+Where the proxy form is signed on behalf of the appointor by an attorney, the letter or power of attorney or a duly certified copy thereof must (failing previous registration with the Company) be lodged with the proxy form, failing which the instrument may be treated as invalid. - 5.
+The Company shall be entitled to reject the proxy form if it is incomplete, improperly completed, illegible or where the true intentions of the appointor are not ascertainable from the instructions of the appointor specified in the instrument of proxy.
+In addition, in the case of members of the Company whose shares are entered against their names in the Depository Register, the Company may reject any instrument of proxy if such members are not shown to have shares entered against their names in the Depository Register 72 hours before the time appointed for holding the Annual General Meeting as certified by The Central Depository (Pte) Limited to the Company. - 6.
+A Depositor shall not be regarded as a member of the Company entitled to attend the AGM electronically and to a proxy(ies) to vote thereat unless his name appears on the Depository Register 72 hours before the time set for the AGM.

 541 ORCHARD ROAD #16-00 LIAT TOWERS SINGAPORE 238881

 TEL (65) 6732 5533 FAX (65) 6738 3092

-EMAIL INVESTORRELATIONS@BONVESTS.COM.SG

-COMPANY REGISTRATION NO. 196900282M
+EMAIL INVESTORRELATION NO. 196900282M